jilsonjoseph/Crypto-Currency-Portfolio-App/README.md

 so a minimum interval is set between api requests when user requests for information between two information fetches, information is printed to the user from the last fetch

+Now checks for Internet connectivity before api request If Internet connectivity is lost in midle, then works with last gained data until connection is established again.